 Frosted trees surrounded Niagara Falls with a pink and orange sky in the background during winterCredit: @julitmart on Instagram

 If you’ve never had the chance to experience Niagara Falls in the winter time, you’re missing out!
 While the falls don’t completely freeze over, the ice formations, icicles, and frost-covered trees that surround them create a truly breathtaking sight.
-The park’s two observation decks prove to be amazing vantage points and are open year-round. $5-$10 parking fee.
+The park’s two observation decks prove to be amazing vantage points and are open year-round.
+Entry is $10 in select lots and free in Parking Lot 3 from September-May.

 Mine Kill Falls State Park (Central New York)